Lionel Rocheman

 Lionel Rocheman (18 June 1928 – 30 July 2020) was a French musician, actor, and writer.

 Biography

 Rocheman was born on 18 June 1928 in the 12th arrondissement of Paris to a Jewish family of Polish origin.
 At the age of 16, Rocheman became one of the youngest maquisards in the Bureau Central de Renseignements et d'Action.

 Rocheman studied at the Lycée Voltaire in Paris, where he obtained a baccalaureate in philosophy in 1946.
-He also studied musicology and subsequently became a musician of old French songs, the first of which was originally performed by Georges Brassens.
+He also studied musicology and subsequently became a musician, specializing in old French songs, the first of which was originally performed by Georges Brassens.

-He was the father of pianist Manuel Rocheman, and was a member of the Sons and Daughters of Jewish Deportees from France.
+He was the father of pianist Manuel Rocheman, and a member of the Sons and Daughters of Jewish Deportees from France.
 He was also a part of the Société des auteurs, compositeurs et éditeurs de musique, the Société des Auteurs et Compositeurs Dramatiques, and the Société des gens de lettres.

-Lionel Rocheman died in Bagnolet on 30 July 2020 at the age of 92.
+Lionel Rocheman died in Bagnolet on 30 July 2020, at the age of 92.